CodyReichert/CodyReichert.github.io/pretty-print-json.md

 title: Pretty Printing JSON in JavaScript
 ---

-I frequently look up how to pretty pring JSON in JavaScript.
+I frequently look up how to pretty print JSON in JavaScript.
 Whether it be for debugging in the console, to display some output to the user, or any other reason.